rsljr/rsljr.github.io/_pages/about.md

   - /about.html
 ---

-Ronei Leonel is an Assistant Professor of Managment at the Salisbury University.
-Leonel’s research examines fundamental questions about C-suite’s influence on firms' strategic actions and the mutual influence between firms and nonmarket environment.
-Leonel has presented his research at management conferences (AOM, SMS, SMA, AIB), and his research is under review in several top journals.
+Ronei Leonel is an Assistant Professor of Management at the Salisbury University.
+Leonel’s research examines fundamental questions about the C-suite’s influence on firms' strategic actions and the mutual influence between firms and the nonmarket environment.
+Leonel has published in several journals, including the Journal of Management Studies, Rutgers Business Review, and Management Research.

-Ronei has taught *strategic management* to undergraduates at the Salisbury University.
+Leonel has taught undergraduate courses such as *Strategic Management* and *Business and Society* at Salisbury University.
 He earned his Ph.D. in business administration at the University of Memphis.
-Before starting his Ph.d., Ronei worked as an instructor for five years in Brazil, teaching several different courses.
+Before starting his Ph.D., Ronei worked as an instructor for five years in Brazil, teaching several different courses.
 His teaching philosophy involves experiential learning and student participation.

-Since his master of science, Leonel has also been interested in research methods and the science of science.
+Since his Master of Science, Leonel has also been interested in research methods and the science of science.
 A coding enthusiast, Ronei works with Python, R, and Stata in his research projects.
-He uses web-scraping, natural language process, and machine learning techniques to produce cutting-edge research.
+He uses web-scraping and natural language process techniques to produce cutting-edge research.